sigma-cmxi/sigma-cmxi/README.md

 ###

-<h4 align="left">My name is Sigma and I'm a Junior Front-End Developer, I am from Egypt</h4>
+<h4 align="left">My name is Sigma and I'm a Starter Front-End Developer, I am from Egypt</h4>

 ###